NalediMadlopha/NalediMadlopha/README.md

 ### Hello World! 👋

-I am Naledi Madlopha a Software Engineer by profession, I write articles and create videos about architectures of large-scale Internet Services, Scalability, Distributed Systems, Databases, Cloud Computing and Software Engineering in general.
-Most importantly, I WRITE CODE. 😁
+I am Naledi Madlopha, a Software Engineer with a passion for technology and crafting qaulity products.

-- 🔭 I’m currently working on ...
-Hold my beer while I code.
+- 🔭 I’m currently working on building my own companing (Ditoro Systems (Ptd) Ltd) an African technology company focusing on Solution Architecture, Cloud Computing, Software Development and Cybersecurity..
 - 🌱 I’m currently learning how to write
 - 💬 Ask me about Software Engineering, Distributed Systems and large-scale system architectures
 - 😄 Pronouns: He/Him